A lot of people don’t like the term “anti-aging”. Many see it as a negative. A resistance to, and denial of the very normal part of our life cycle.

 Vitamin “E” has been around as a supplement for decades.
 When it first hit the market, it was sold as alpha-tocopherol.
-Not only that, supplemental alpha tocopherol came (and still does) in two forms: 1] “natural”, as it’s found in nature (denoted as “d-alpha tocopherol) and 2] synthetic, derived from petroleum (denoted “dl-alpha tocopherol) (2).
+Not only that, but supplemental alpha-tocopherol also came (and still does) in two forms: 1] “natural”, as it’s found in nature (denoted as “d-alpha-tocopherol) and 2] synthetic, derived from petroleum (denoted “dl-alpha-tocopherol) (2).

 Early research in 1922 focused on a compound derived from wheat germ that was capable of preventing spontaneous abortions in rats (referred to as a “dietary fertility factor”).
 The compound was later called alpha-tocopherol from the Greek ‘tokos’ or “birth” and ‘pherein” or “to bear or carry”.